LASER-UMASS/Swami/README.md

 * **Command to run this module:** `python swami.py ../data/ECMA-262_v8.txt ../data/abstractFunctions.js ../results/ genTests node 1000`

 ## How to compare Swami's outputs to outputs described in the paper.
-Please refer to the README.pdf file inside artifact_documentatin directory to reproduce the results reported in the paper "paper264_icse2019.pdf"
+Please refer to the README.pdf file inside the artifact_documentation directory to reproduce the results reported in the paper.